yoasyo25/career-development-curriculum/module_two/feedback_iii.md

 When we receive feedback, often our first reaction is that it's wrong or unhelpful.
 That's a valid feeling resulting from a trigger and the impact that the feedback has on you -- go with it.
 Pay attention to why you're having this impact.

 **In the moment:**
-Hone in on your internal voice to pay attention to what could be triggering you
+Hone in on your internal voice to pay attention to what could be triggering you:

 | Internal Voice | Listen For: | Ask: |
 | ----------- | ------------ | ------------ |